 Famous western herbalist Susun Weed finds that Dong Quai combines well with peony, astragalus and licorice for dysmenorrhea.
 She notes that there are fewer side effects, such as stomach upset when Dong Quai is combined with these other herbs.

 Combined With Dong Quai for Iron Deficient Anemia Treatment

-Peony has been combined with Dong Quai by TCM practitioners for treatment of iron deficient anemia.
-According to TCM, blood deficiency is characterized by fatigue, depression, dizziness, constipation and pale complexion.
-Traditionally a decoction of peony and Dong Quai is given twice a week, for a month, to increase hematocrit levels.
+Peony has been combined with Dong Quai by TCM practitioners for treatment of iron deficiency anemia.
+According to TCM, blood deficiency is characterized by fatigue, depression, dizziness, constipation, and pale complexion.
+Traditionally, a decoction of peony and Dong Quai is given twice a week, for a month, to increase hematocrit levels.